Promise Boys

 Promise Boys follows J.B., Ramon, and Trey as they try to prove their innocence.
 To outsiders, they each appear to have a compelling motive to hurt Principal Moore, who seems to have a penchant for humiliating them under the guise of discipline.
 J.B. is described as quiet and smart, but with a size that intimidates and strength that hurts.
 Ramon is an aspiring entrepreneur whose affiliation with a local gang constantly asks him to choose between the life he wants and the reality he’s in.
 Trey has already been labelled a troublemaker, but the profile he brings to the school’s basketball team is hard to ignore.
 Almost immediately, the community erupts into a rumor mill, with nearly everyone positing their version of the crime.

 I loved the style Brooks uses to tell the story; each student suspect takes the reader on a journey from the present through the days and hours leading up to Principal Kenneth Moore’s death.
 Along the way, they introduce significant others, family members, neighbors, and more who each share a bit more of the truth to what happened.
-While I don’t love comparing books in generally, the teen crime-solving approach felt reminiscent of Tiffany Jackson’s Let Me Hear a Rhyme and a classic from my youth, Ghost Writer, both of which I loved.
+While I don’t love comparing books in general, the teen crime-solving approach felt reminiscent of Tiffany Jackson’s Let Me Hear a Rhyme and a classic from my youth, Ghost Writer, both of which I loved.
 The teen sleuth approach provides a curiosity and open-mindedness that was lacking with the adults tasked with investigation.
 The result is an explosive finale that shocks the entire community while uncovering more than just a murder.

 Promise Boys is part-suspense, part social critique.
 The plot may be to solve a murder, but what’s really striking about this book is Brooks’ examination of charter school culture and its impact on the students schools purport to prepare for future success.
 As JB, Trey, and Ramon work to clear their names, the reader gets to look behind the curtain of the school that boasts near total college acceptance rates and city-wide praise.
 Instead, through the eyes of faculty, staff, and community members, the reader is able to see that Urban Promise is gilded; the image it holds to the public is not how students experience it and while there may be academic successes, the question remains whether the collateral damage is worth it.